Rimini Emilia Romagna And San Marino, Italy Travel Guide

 Offers insight into Romagnola cuisine.

 Join guided food tours in Rimini or Bologna.
-These commonly contain visits to local markets, tastings of regional products, and sampling various dishes at different eateries.
+These commonly contain visits to local markets, tastings of the area's products, and sampling various meals at different eateries.

 Discover local flavors and traditions.